pyta-uoft/website/index.md

 ### E0103: Not in loop {#E0103}

-This error occurs when `break` and `continue` keywords are used outside loops.
+This error occurs when the `break` or `continue` keyword is used outside a loop.
 The keyword `break` is used to exit a loop early and the keyword `continue` is used to skip an iteration in a loop.
 Hence both the keywords only belong inside loops.

+A common source of this error is when the `break` or `continue` is not indented properly (it must be indented to be considered part of the loop body).

 ~~~~ {include="E0103_not_in_loop"}
 ~~~~